gbiagini97/SSRI/Sicurezza_web_mobile/swm-project/README.md

 Identiy Access Manager and Gateway services implement the CQRS architectural pattern with a MySQL database as datasource.

-The three services perform authentication at their startup with Vault via their distinct `role_id` and `secret_id`.
+All three services perform authentication at their startup with Vault via their distinct `role_id` and `secret_id`.
 Vault responds to the login request with an `Access Token`  that they can use to retrieve only the necessary parameters to operate.

 Services will lookup for parameters changes on Vault every minute in order to adapt to the context.
 If an invalid secret is written on Vault or a service can't access to it anymore, an error log will be thrown to make the platform mantainers aware of a possible attack.